-As mentioned previously, the McCloud remedy is going to be a major programme of work and the greater part of this work will be carried out within the Pensions Administration Team.
-Given the magnitude of this and the potential impact on individual scheme members' benefits, it will need to be well controlled and resourced, with robust quality checks and efficiencies gained through bulk processing where at all possible.
-It will also put a strain on employers in providing data which will need to be well managed,

-- recognising the differences in how employers hold and can collate their own data.
-Further the communications will need to be clear and focussed on individual circumstances. - The McCloud remedy is going to have to be the main focus for the Pensions Administration Team in 2020/21 but I would still hope to see i-Connect implemented for the final employers in the Fund. - Finally I would expect resourcing levels to be adapted appropriately and training to be carried out so that the McCloud remedy has no or little impact on other day to day processes and I would hope to see evidence of this through the ongoing monitoring of key performance indicators.
+- The McCloud remedy is going to remain be a major programme of work and the greater part of this work will be carried out within the Pensions Administration Team.
+Given the magnitude of this work, it will need to be well controlled and resourced, with robust quality checks and efficiencies gained through bulk processing where at all possible.
+It is putting a strain on employers in providing data which will need to continue to be well managed, recognising the differences in how employers hold and can collate their own data.
+Further the communications will need to be clear and focussed on individual circumstances. - Combined with the above will be work related to implement survivor benefits changes which are also expected to be retrospectively introduced.
+This will again largely be completed by the Administration team and so may put a strain on resources. - Given these projects, the other area of key focus for the Administration Team is ensuring day to day business as usual tasks are not impacted.